shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-fungible-tokens.md

 # Token Contract and FA2 Standard

 The left panel is where we are going to code.
-We are going to follow the FA2 token standard([TZIP-12](https://tezostaquito.io/docs/tzip12/)) for our tokens.
+We are going to follow the FA2 token standard([TZIP-12](https://tzip.tezosagora.org/proposal/tzip-12/)) for our token.
 Let’s start coding our contract.

 First, we will import the smartpy library.